pickettbd/meryl/documentation/source/reference.rst

   :linenos:

   intersect
-    [ count input-1.fasta ]
+    [ count input-1.fasta output=1.meryl ]
-    [ count input-2.fasta ]
+    [ count input-2.fasta output=2.meryl ]

-Each action will automatically pass its output kmers to the parent action, and can optionally write them to an output database.
+Each action will automatically pass its output k-mers to the parent action, and can optionally write them to an output database.
+Note that specifying an output database is required for count actions, even if they are sub-actions.

 .. code-block:: none
   :caption: Sample databases.